digitalxs/FortifyDebian/README.md

 ## Disclaimer

-This hardening script makes significant changes to your system configuration.
+This hardening script makes significant changes to your system configuration on Debian 12.
+It will make a hardened server from a default Debian 12 installation.
 Always test thoroughly in a non-production environment before deploying to production systems.